astier/xswm/README.md

 ## Configuration

-There is no configuration. xswm opens every window maximized and that's that.
-Besides that the shell-script `$XDG_CONFIG_HOME/xswm/autostart.sh` can be used to autostart programs.
+`$XDG_CONFIG_HOME/xswm/autostart.sh` can be used to autostart programs.

 ## Remote-Control

 xswm can be remotely controlled with `xswm <cmd>`.
-The following commands are supported:
+The following commands are
+supported:

 - `xswm close` to close the focused window
 - `xswm last`  to focus the last window